 *4:00 AM Faith is written each day.
+There are several examples of previously writen daily devotionals.
 If you are interested in receiving a daily message as a text or email contact me at email@example.com or write a comment on this post.

 November 23, 2020

 Godfrey Robinson was 15 years old.
 He was hanging out with the wrong crowd.
 He and his friends were frequently bored.
 So bored that one day they decided to pass the time by throwing rocks at an ice-cream truck as it drove by.
 The following day Robinson’s life changed.
 The following day, the ice-cream man came back to ask Robinson why he threw rocks at his truck.
 Unsure of why and how to answer, the man with the ice-cream truck decided that Robinson needed a job and that he should come to work with him.
 Today Robinson has an ice-cream business with 16 trucks and 22 workers.
 He is proud that he can help others by delivering happiness with his business.

 It would have been easy for the ice-cream man to yell at Robinson for throwing rocks and tell him not to do it again.
 However, the ice-cream man did something different.
 He decided that Robinson needed more than being yelled at and told what not to do.
 Proverbs 22:6 says, Train up a child in the way he should go; even when he is old, he will not depart from it.